luseloso/amazon-personalize-streaming-events/README.md

 This example showcases a key piece you can use to construct your API Layer to consume Amazon Personalize recommendations and produce real time events

-As we can see bellow this is the architecture that you will be deploying from this project.
+As we can see below this is the architecture that you will be deploying from this project.

 ![Architecture Diagram](images/architecture.png)

 **Note:** The Amazon Personalize Campaigns and Event trackers need to be deployed independently beforehand for you to complete this tutorial.
-You can deploy your Amazon personalize Campaign by using the following automation example under the MLOps folder, or by leveraging the getting started folder.
+You can deploy your Amazon Personalize Campaign by using the following automation example under the MLOps folder, or by leveraging the getting started folder.

 ## Prerequisites